DAVID'S VINTAGE

 RETO

-AND MIKE ARE THE NEW OWNERS OF A JET DYNAMICS HORNET SNOWMOBILE FOUND
+IS THE THE NEW OWNER OF A JET DYNAMICS HORNET SNOWMOBILE FOUND

 IN FRANCE.